-All data subject access requests should be immediately directed to Jane Guest, Governance and Compliance Officer who should contact Judicium as DPO in order to assist with the request and what is required.
+All data subject access requests should be immediately directed to the person within your setting who leads on Data Protection, who should contact Judicium as DPO in order to assist with the request and what is required.
 There are limited timescales within which the Trust must respond to a request and any delay could result in failing to meet those timescales, which could lead to enforcement action by the Information Commissioner's Office (ICO) and/or legal action by the affected individual.
+If ever in doubt, please refer the request to the Trust's Governance and Compliance Officer.